SUPPORT TO ORGANIZATIONS

 An agreement will be issued to you, reiterating the objectives of the project, the grant amount and conditions, as well as the details of the follow-up process, consisting of regular Monitoring & Evaluation (M&E) sessions.

 Once a partner, the organization has to complete M&E sessions in three parts, at least every 12 months.
-First-time partners will be asked to report more regularly.
+First-time partners may be asked to report more regularly.

 You will be provided with a